MHUS25/react-app-with-rails/README.md

 # Building a React application using Ruby on Rails...

-A small project to familiarise myself with ways of integrating ReactJS with RoR
+A small project following (this)[https://www.youtube.com/watch?v=5F_JUvPq410] tutorial to familiarise myself with ways of integrating ReactJS with RoR